-- I. INTRODUCTION Responsibility for student discipline is vested in the President by the Board of Trustees.
-To exercise this responsibility, the President established the University Judicial Council (UJC), which reports through the Vice President for Student Affairs.
-Upon the recommendation of the UJC and the Vice President for Student Affairs, the President has accepted the following document delineating the judicial system for students at SMU. - A. PHILOSOPHY AND PURPOSE A university is a complex institution.
+I. INTRODUCTION Responsibility for student discipline is vested in the President by the Board of Trustees.
+To exercise this responsibility, the President established the University Conduct Council, which reports through the Vice President for Student Affairs.
+Upon the recommendation of the University Conduct Council and the Vice President for Student Affairs, the President has accepted the following document delineating the conduct review process for students at SMU.

+PHILOSOPHY AND PURPOSE A university is a complex institution.
 It is distinctive from anything else in society and therefore, the focus of its norms is distinctive.
 Further, a private university is an elite institution; admittance and attendance is a privilege granted on the assumption that the applicant who has voluntarily enrolled in the institution shares the university's values and goals and is committed to its purpose.
 If a student's values and goals are not consistent with those of the university, the privilege of attendance may be terminated.

-The judiciary at SMU is a community judicial system established to provide a fair disciplinary procedure for an accused individual or student group and the University and to help induce maturity and learning by erring students, while enforcing the behavior requirements deemed necessary to an academic institution.
-It also exists to protect the balance between the rights of the accused and those of the university community as a whole.
+The conduct review process at SMU provides a fair disciplinary procedure for an accused individual (respondent) or student group and the University and to help induce maturity and learning by erring students, while enforcing the behavior requirements deemed necessary to an academic institution.
+It also exists to protect the balance between the rights of the respondent and those of the university community as a whole.

-Because of the nature of SMU, the emphasis is on learning and behavioral development.
-For the same reasons, the judiciary is not an adversarial system of antagonists striving to best one another.
+SMU emphasizes learning and behavioral development.
+The conduct review process is not an adversarial process of antagonists striving to best one another.
 It is more in the nature of a community seeking to learn if error has occurred and, if so, deciding how best to act so that in the future there will be less error.
 Its watchwords are serious in purpose, considerate in process, appropriate in response.